 USA: New law limits grocers’ liability for accidents with powered shopping carts

+Grocery shoppers in US stores who have accidents involving powered shopping carts will have less comeback against the stores, following a bill that became law this week.
 Governor Jeb Bush signed the measure (SB 1832) in Tuesday following pressure form a legislator and attorney defending Publix supermarkets in a Charlotte County lawsuit.
 Attorneys are concerned that the bill smoothes the way for further litigation restricting injured shoppers' rights to claim compensation.
 It could lead grocery stores to withdraw the facility, leaving disabled and elderly shoppers at a disadvantage.

 Get full access to all content, just $1 for 30 days

 just-food gives you the widest food market coverage.